hackforla/admin-accomplishments/.github/ISSUE_TEMPLATE/create-accomplishment-epic-for-your-project-or-cop.md

 - Put the issue you just created in the prioritized backlog
    - [ ] Place in the prioritized backlog.
 Issues with time sensitive labels jump the queue, and are prioritized with other time sensitive issues
 - Let the Admin team know that you are finished creating this epic and the child issue
-   - [ ] Add a `ready for prioritization` label to this issue
+   - [ ] Add a `ready for prioritization` label to this issue.
+Create it if it does not exist.

 #### work on the issue
-- [ ] once the issue has drafts or questions for PM CoP then do the rest of the steps
+- [ ] do the steps in the issue linked at 2.02.01 and return here when you have drafts or questions for PM CoP

+#### Get answers to questions/Share your issue when drafts are done
 - Prepare the epic for discussion with Product Management CoP
    - [ ] add a label `ready for product management lead`
    - [ ] move to the questions / review column